 - Extend your earning years.
 If you can’t find room in your budget to boost your debt payments, look for ways to generate more income.

 - Consider postponing retirement a few years.
-Merrill offers insights about Social Security and your retirement, including information about how delaying the age when you take Social Security payments can deliver higher lifetime benefits.
+Delaying the age when you take Social Security payments can deliver higher lifetime benefits.
 Being smart about when you claim Social Security could mean more money to help manage any debt you have left.

 - Reevaluate your budget.
 The last thing you want is more debt just as you approach retirement.
 Take a hard look at your current spending habits and find areas you can cut.
 By reducing living expenses now, you’ll need less to support your lifestyle in retirement.